zbennett10/wasm-marching-squares/README.md

 # Caveats
 - Isoband generation is not implemented *yet*
-- GeoTIFFs covering the earth and/or having *lots* of intervals can cause out of memory errors...
-PRs welcome while this is worked out...

 # Build
 To properly build, you will need to download the Emscripten SDK.